Programmer-Shams/shopping-cart_project/README.md

 This project implements a shopping cart functionality using React with TypeScript and Vite.
 It allows users to add, remove, and manage items in their shopping cart, as well as apply discount offers to items in the cart.

-## Features
+## <a name="features">🔋 Features</a>

-- **Add and Remove Items:** Users can easily add items to their shopping cart by increasing the quantity or remove them by decreasing the quantity or removing them completely.
+👉 **Add and Remove Items:** Users can easily add items to their shopping cart by increasing the quantity or remove them by decreasing the quantity or removing them completely.

-- **View Cart Quantity:** The cart displays the total quantity of items added to the cart for easy reference.
+👉 **View Cart Quantity:** The cart displays the total quantity of items added to the cart for easy reference.

-- **Discount Offers:** Users can toggle discount offers, such as buy one get one free on apples or three for two on oranges, which dynamically affects the total price of items in the cart.
+👉 **Discount Offers:** Users can toggle discount offers, such as buy one get one free on apples or three for two on oranges, which dynamically affects the total price of items in the cart.

-- **Persistent Storage:** The shopping cart items are stored in the browser's local storage, ensuring persistence even after refreshing the page or closing the browser.
+👉 **Persistent Storage:** The shopping cart items are stored in the browser's local storage, ensuring persistence even after refreshing the page or closing the browser.

 ## How It Works